tddfellow/tddfellow.github.io/source/_posts/2016-07-15-build-your-own-testing-framework.markdown

 }
 ```

-I think we are done with the implementation. `FizzBuzzKata` has an extended set of requirements, but they are out of scope of this article.
+I think we are done with the implementation. `FizzBuzzKata` has an extended set of requirements, but they are out of the scope of this article.
 These requirements force us to introduce Strategy pattern and stop using this unmaintainable chain of `if` statements.

 Refactoring this code to Strategy pattern is left as an exercise for the reader.